Macrometacorp/docs/docs/cep/query-guide/scripts/executing-scripts.md

 ## Transform complex json data using Custom Functions

 Parsing complex JSON data would be good application to write custom functions.
 Consider that nested json data is received over an input stream.
-Defining a message schema while defining a stream as explained in [Consuming Data - Introduction](./consuming-data.md#introduction) can be cumbersome or error prone.
+Defining a message schema while defining a stream as explained in [Consuming Data](../../tutorials/consuming-data.md) can be cumbersome or error prone.

 In the below example we will see how complex data can be parsed using custom javascript function.